surgeexperiments/surge_flight_controller_v1/README.md

 ## Folders
 - `arm_drivers/` Many drivers written almost from or from scratch for the stm32f411 using the reference manual only.
-- `arm_essentials/` Files required to compile
+- `arm_essentials/` Files required to compile.
-- `hardware_drivers/` Drivers written mostly from scratch for external sensors ect using using reference manuals only.
+- `hardware_drivers/` Drivers written mostly from scratch for external sensors etc using using reference manuals only.
 - `flight_controller/` Main code that makes the drone fly
-- `main.c` Flight loop
+- `main.c` Flight loop.
 - `startup_stm32*.s/c` Files required for booting the discovery board and activating the external oscillator.